 Immunizations and TB tests are available at Student Health each Monday, Wednesday and Friday from 11 am to 1 pm without an appointment.
 Students may receive any necessary immunizations during these times.
 If these times do not work for you, please click here to make an appointment.
 No TB skin tests will be administered on Thursdays.
 All TB tests placed at Student Health must be read by a Student Health staff member.

 A variety of immunizations is available at the Student Health Center at reduced rates.
 Among those offered are Hepatitis B, MMR, Tetanus, Varicella, and flu shots.
-All students MUST receive one annual TB test free of charge.
-Any student who fails to have his or her TB test read will be charged $20.00.
+All students MUST complete one annual TB screening.
+Any student who receives a TB skin test at Student Health and fails to have his or her TB test read will be charged $20.00.

 Flu Shot Requirements: